 Common Name: Dan Dao Zi Cai

-Mazus stachydifolius is a Perennial up to 0.40 metres tall.
+Mazus stachydifolius is a perennial plant that can grow up to 0.40 metres tall.

 It has edible uses.